Salt Lake Bees Release 2020 Schedule

 - Salt Lake Bees Release 2020 Schedule - Salt Lake Bees

-- Gavin Lux Named Baseball America's Minor League Player of the Year - Oklahoma City Dodgers
+- River Cats Take on Round Rock for PCL Championship - Sacramento River Cats

-- Round Rock Express INF Jack Mayfield, RHP Cristian Javier Named Houston Astros Minor League Players of the Month - Round Rock Express
+- Round Rock Express Set Roster and Starting Rotation for Pacific Coast League Championship Series - Round Rock Express

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.